TheRealCodeVoyage/Web_Server_Administration_Labs/docs/Project1.md

 - Deploy the portfolio website from Part 2 to the cloud instance.
 - Test functionality and troubleshoot issues.

-**Deliverables:**

-- Functional portfolio accessible via the domain with HTTPS.
-- Screenshots showing:
-  - Domain and HTTPS configuration.
-  - The portfolio website live on the domain.
-- Documentation of troubleshooting steps. ✅📋

 ---

+### **Project 1 Deliverables ✅**
+1. Slides (clear and professional): Report summarizing findings (from Part 1) with references and citations. 📑📊
+2. A written report: (for Part 2 and Part 3)

+  - Include Screenshot of working and functional website

+  - The Caddyfile with annotations.

+  - Documentation of troubleshooting steps.

+  - The URL of Functional portfolio accessible via the domain with HTTPS.

+  - Note: Writing the report in Markdown (.md file) is highly **encouraged** but **not mandatory**.

+3. **(Optional: if you are presenting your slides and Demoing all in-class)** Video presentation (10-15 minutes): Go over Slides (from Part 1) and then proceed to Demo of the Part 2 and Part 3

 ### **Project 1 Grading Criteria: 🏆📊**